Carter Hart, Flyers blank Canadiens 1-0 to take 2-1 lead in first-round series

 "We didn't get the same flow through the middle as the last game," Muller said.
 "We got caught more into the boards.
 There's some corrections that we can make, but we didn't you utilize our speed as much."

-Gallagher, who has yet to score during the post-season tournament, hit the outside of the post and then forced a good save out of Hart off a turnover.
+Gallagher, who has yet to find the back of the net in the post-season tournament despite a league-high 31 shots, hit the outside of the post and then forced a good save out of Hart off a turnover.

 "No sense in feeling sorry for yourself," Gallagher said of his dry spell after scoring 22 times in 2019-20.
 "Gotta find a way to battle through that.
 You gotta try and fight the urge to be frustrated.